brandnpatterson/hello-webpack/README.md

 # Hello Webpack

-Development environment that uses Webpack to bundle preprocessed styles, scripts, markup, and watches files to live reload with Webpack Dev Server.
-Production environment that uses minification within npm scripts.
+1. Development environment that uses Webpack to generate html, bundle preprocessed styles, scripts, and watch files in order to live hot reload with Webpack Dev Server.

+2.Production environment that uses Extract Text Webpack Plugin to generate a CSS file and minifies all files.

 ### Prerequisites